ZoloAi/zolo-zcli/Documentation/zConfig_GUIDE.md

 2. **Override only when necessary** for user preferences
 3. **Use valid keys** from the predefined list
 4. **Test configuration changes** in development first
+5. **All config files** are stored in the zConfigs folder for easy management

 ### **Secret Management**
 1. **Never hardcode secrets** in configuration files